adjknowles/WDI-Project-4/README.md

 - Added extra search features - for example, by Post Code - allowing you to find recommendations in a more specific location.
 - Having a current location feature - to show you any recommendations near you.
 - Added a photo uploader so that the users can upload their own image.
+- Add ratings and reviews to the recommendations.
+Each user can add their own.
 - Add additional cities.
 - Add additional information to the recommendation pages - provide extra knowledge for users of the site.
 - Refacter the code - make it dryer.